General Visa Information

 Turkey has an e-visa system for most nationalities, valid for visits of up to 90 days for a cost of US$20.
 The website can be found here.

 As with many other countries requiring an e-visa, there are many sites with similar web addresses acting as agents for a fee.
 Go the government site linked above and you will pay much less for what is a very simple process – it takes around five minutes.
 Citizens of many countries – including some EU nations, the USA and UK – can get both single and multiple entry e-visas from the site.
 Others (see the FAQ’s on the site for lists of countries) will need to make a paper application for multiple entry visas.

 Uzbekistan was once a difficult place for which to obtain your visa.
 Thankfully it is in the throes of creating greatly increased accessiblity for tourists.

-As of July 2018 an e-visa scheme has been in place for many countries.
+For those nationalities not on the above list, as of July 2018 an e-visa scheme has been in place.
 Applications and details of the countries included can be found here.
 The cost is US$20 and the form takes a mere 10 minutes to complete.
 You can expect to receive your email within about 48 hours of applying.
 As with other countries with an e-visa system, this is for single entries only.

-Any multiple entry visas should still be obtained at the Uzbek Ministry of Foreign Affairs website here.
+Any multiple entry visas for nationalities not on the visa-free list should still be obtained at the Uzbek Ministry of Foreign Affairs website here.
 This older website allows you to enter your information to an online form, then print it out ready for sending to your local Embassy.
 As with other visa sites, you will need a scan of your passport, a digital passport photograph and a hotel address in Uzbekistan.
-The cost is around US$80 for UK/EU citizens and US$120 for US citizens.
-Some nationalities (e.g. Singapore) are part of a new visa-free regime, so do check the website links above for details.
+The cost is around US$120 for US citizens.

 Here are the details you’d need to complete the older Uzbekistan Visa form online, prior to printing and sending to your embassy: